gomods/athens/docs/content/walkthrough.md

 The end result of running this command is that Go downloaded the package source and packaged it into a module, saving it in the Go Modules cache.

-Now that we know what stuff looks like without the proxy, only using Go Modules, let's take a look at how the proxy changes what we see.
+Now that we have seen Go Modules in action without the proxy, let's take a look at how the proxy changes the workflow and the output.

 ## With the proxy
 Using the most simple installation possible, let's walk through how to use the